-This new year, make a resolution to bring computer science to your classroom!
-With six different opportunities to learn from some of the best, it’s easier than ever to get kids coding.
+Did you know Living Computers is an OSPI-certified clock hour provider?
+With six different opportunities to learn from some of the best, it’s easier than ever to introduce your students to computer science.
 Join us this spring for six opportunities to get your STEM clock hours in!

 Spring 2020 Training Participants